 Put another way the US Empire is one massive corporation and the US President's role is to serve those corporate interests, (which are global).

 Moreover, the CIA's main function is to defend American corporate strategic interests around the globe.
-The corporates driven by profit have become the new God
+The corporates driven by gain have become the new God

 “We no longer live in a nation of ideologies... the world is a college of corporations determined by the bylaws of business.
 “The world is a business, Mr Beale.
 It has been ever since man crawled out of the slime.”